AliMoeen/b2c-app-registration-admin-consent/README.md

 Explain the App template can be extracted from an existing app created through portal

-# Ideas for future enhancements:
+# Next steps - ideas for enhancements

 - Polish the code, add descriptive comments and break the C# method `CreateSampleApp` into smaller functional pieces
 - Add additional Application types to the sample that support a variety of OAuth flows